 In many cases, raccoon conflicts can be prevented or mitigated without the need for relocation.
 Here are some effective raccoon deterrence and prevention methods:

 Secure Trash and Food Sources: Raccoons are attracted to food, so secure your trash cans and compost bins with tight-fitting lids.
+The Toter Bear-Tight Trash Can is a great option to keep food sources secure.
 Avoid leaving pet food outside overnight.

 Install Motion-Activated Lights: Raccoons are nocturnal and are often deterred by sudden light.
-Install motion-activated lights in areas where raccoons are a problem.
+Install Solar-Powered Motion-Activated Lights in areas where raccoons are a problem.

-Use Noise and Water: Raccoons can be scared away by loud noises or water sprayed from a motion-activated sprinkler system.
+Use Noise and Water: Raccoons can be scared away by loud noises or water sprayed from a Pest Repellent Motion-Activated Sprinkler.

 Trim Trees and Bushes: Trim branches and vegetation near your home that could provide access to your roof or attic.